awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

 ### Source cluster \[DB cluster ARN\] doesn't have binlogs enabled<a name="AuroraMySQL.Replication.CrossRegion.Troubleshooting.1"></a>

- To resolve this issue, enable binary logging on the source DB cluster\.
+ To resolve this issue, turn on binary logging on the source DB cluster\.
 For more information, see [Before you begin](#AuroraMySQL.Replication.CrossRegion.Prerequisites)\.

 ### Source cluster \[DB cluster ARN\] doesn't have cluster parameter group in sync on writer<a name="AuroraMySQL.Replication.CrossRegion.Troubleshooting.2"></a>